kubestellar/kubestellar/docs/content/direct/wds.md

   - `host`: Uses the KubeFlex hosting cluster itself
 - `APIGroups`: A comma-separated list of API Groups to include
 - `ITSName`: The name of the ITS to be used by this WDS (required if multiple ITSes exist)

+> **Note:** As of KubeFlex v0.8.9 and later, each WDS ControlPlane will execute both the `wds-transport` and `wds-kubestellar` PCHs for proper operation.
+This replaces the previous single-hook approach and enables a more modular controller deployment.

 ### Using the KubeFlex CLI